zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 Oh no, we lost a lot of our accuracy, but we still have a decent level.
-However, taking the problem from binary to trinary may not be the best decision, but let us see what happens if we ask SVM to seperate the space into 4.
+However, taking the problem from binary to trinary may not be the best decision, but let us see what happens if we ask SVM to separate the space into 4.

 Below is the testing of this new model.